aquilesC/aquiles.me/content/This website is not a blog.md

 Although I knew what the idea of a [[digital garden]] was, I never considered it as an alternative for personal website.
 Most people I knew in that space are thought-workers.
 People whose main focus is to think about how to think.
 Such is the case of  [Ness Labs](https://www.nesslabs.com), or [Andy Matuschak](https://notes.andymatuschak.org/).
 Even though [[I like to think about stuff]], I don't focus on the *meta* part of thinking.

 ## A Blog without a publish button
 This quote is a great way of describing what I am trying to achieve.
-On the one hand, I have notes, perhaps [[evergreen notes]], that are built on links (see: [[why backlinks are the core of my digital garden]]).
+On the one hand, I have notes, perhaps [[evergreen notes]], that are built on links (see: [[backlinks are the core of my digital garden]]).
 Thanks to these connections, some notes evolve into *articles*.
 There's no change from draft to published, just a difference in length, [[epistemic status]], or dominant position on the home page.

 Tom Critchlow puts it very nicely: